U.S. flag An official website of the United States government

 End of Intended Enforcement Discretion Beginning January 26, 2023

-This fact sheet is intended to highlight the requirements for agricultural water used for harvest and post-harvest activities under the PSR.
+This page is intended to highlight the requirements for agricultural water used for harvest and post-harvest activities under the Produce Safety Rule.
+Relevant requirements can be found at 21 CFR Part 112.

 1. What is agricultural water?

 • “Harvest and post-harvest agricultural water” refers to water used in harvesting, packing, and holding activities, such as water used to prevent dehydration, for transport, cooling, and washing.
-This includes water used to make ice that contacts covered produce or food contact surfaces and water used for handwashing.
+This includes water used to make ice that contacts covered produce or food contact surfaces and water used for handwashing during and after harvest activities.

 2. Who is covered by the agricultural water requirements?